mui/mui-x/docs/data/date-pickers/date-picker/date-picker.md

 ## Static mode

-It is also possible to render the Date Picker without the popover/modal and field.
+It is also possible to render the Date Picker component without the popover/modal and field.
 This can be helpful when building custom popover/modal containers.

 {{"demo": "StaticDatePickerDemo.js", "bg": true}}

 ## Form props

-The Date Picker component can be disabled or read-only.
+The component can be disabled or read-only.

 {{"demo": "FormPropsDatePickers.js"}}

 ## Views

-The Date Picker component can contain three views: `day`, `month`, and `year`.
+The component can contain three views: `day`, `month`, and `year`.
 By default, only the `day` and `year` views are enabled.

 You can customize the enabled views using the `views` prop.